 - The blood sample is sent to a lab for analysis.

-Very little (or even no) antibody may be detected early in the illness.
-So, the blood test may need to be repeated in 10 to 14 days.
+Very little (or even zero) antibodies may be found early in the illness.
+Therefore, the blood test may need to be repeated in 10 to 14 days.

-As with any blood test, there is a slight risk of bleeding, bruising, or infection at the puncture site.
+As with any blood test, there’s a slight risk of bleeding, bruising, or infection at the puncture site.
 You may feel moderate pain or a sharp prick when the needle is inserted.
-Some patients feel light-headed or faint after having blood drawn.
+Some people feel light-headed or faint after having their blood drawn.

 A normal result means that no EBV antibodies were present in your blood sample.
-This indicates that you have never been infected with the Epstein-Barr virus and do not have infectious mononucleosis.
-However, you are still susceptible to infection in the future.
+This indicates that you have never been infected with EBV and don’t have mono.
+However, you can still get it at any point in the future.

 An abnormal result means that the test has detected EBV antibodies.
-This means that you are currently infected with EBV or have been infected with the virus in the past.
+This indicates that you’re currently infected with EBV or have been infected with the virus in the past.
 Your doctor can tell the difference between a past and a current infection based on the presence or absence of antibodies that fight three specific antigens.

 The three antibodies the test looks for are viral capsid antigen (VCA) IgG, VCA IgM, and Epstein-Barr nuclear antigen (EBNA).

-However, EBV will remain dormant in your blood cells for the rest of your life and can occasionally reactivate without symptoms.
-It is possible to spread the virus to others through mouth-to-mouth contact during this time.
+After you recover, EBV will remain dormant in your blood cells for the rest of your life.
+This means that your symptoms will go away, but the virus will stay in your body and can occasionally reactivate without causing symptoms.
+It’s possible to spread the virus to others through mouth-to-mouth contact during this time.